Project 3: Zine Game

 - A metacritique of what a game engine can do, or what games could be.

-Your project should include sound, and at least ONE (1) of the following elements:
+- at least ONE (1) of the following elements:

 You may also consider extending upon or remixing a previous project as long as it meets the project prompt and requirements.
 Your project proposal must be approved by an instructor / TA prior to the submission.